iangfc/riccy/RicardianAugmentedMarkdown.md

 Canonicalisation consists of these rules:
  1. All empty lines before the primary header and after the signature trailer are removed.
  2. All whitespace including end of line characters is removed from the end of every line.
- 3. Every line has a newline '\n' or 0x0a added to it.
+ 3. Every line has a *nix* newline '\n' character (0x0a) added to it.

 Note that this differs from previous rules in a couple of ways.
 Firstly, prior generations used MS end of line "\r\n" as the hashing line terminator.
-But MS tools don't surface that ending any more whereas the ending (and text formatted documents) are still prevalent in Linux/Mac/Unix platforms.
+But MS tools don't surface that ending any more whereas the '\n' ending whereas text formatted documents are still prevalent in Linux/Mac/Unix platforms.
 Secondly, every line gets a line ending, unlike (Open)PGP which dropped the last line ending.
 Having a separate rule for the last line is just a nuisance to the coder.

 ### UTF
-No UTF supported as yet.
-It should work...
+No UTF supported as yet (TBD).
+It should work...???

-## EBNF
+### EBNF

 Or in EBNF if I can recall my crusty CS: